 Karen Rubado is an Auckland artist who is interested in the aggregation and transformation of found materials through hand-making.
 Her enthusiasm lies in the connections between intention and action, the real and imagined, and the imperfection that often characterises the handmade.
 Inspired by techniques of extemporising within a structure, her weaving practice encourages the unexpected and allows for spontaneity as a catalyst for discovery.
 She sees this as a subtle form of opposition to the authorial powers of tradition and the expectations emanating from both craft and contemporary art conventions.

 I am honoured this year to be chosen as the artist for the Te Tuhi Wall Project.
-The opening will coincide with the opening of the summer exhibition season.
-More details to come.
+The opening will coincide with the opening of Te Tuhi's summer exhibition season.
+The work titled, under intense scrutiny, is a 20 metre long soft plastic weaving that considers the overabundance of plastic in our society and corporate/social responsibility.

 15 February – 22 March 2020 - Exhibition